About Linda Nguyen

 I hold a Bachelor of Science (BS) Degree from Portland State University.
 As an undergraduate student, I majored in Psychology and minored in Community Health Education.

 I also hold Master of Social Work (MSW) from Portland State University.
 During the Master of Social Work Program, I completed a concentration in advanced clinical social work practice.
 The concentration provided me with advanced training in theoretical models that are grounded in strength-based, trauma-informed, and anti-oppressive perspectives that I am able to utilize in my practice with clients.
-In addition to this concentration, I took courses titled, Social Justice in Social Work, Trauma-informed Care, Racial Disparities, Abuse and Trauma: Theory and Intervention and Advocacy and Empowerment in order to gain knowledge about how to effectively work with individuals who have had difficulty in accessing mental health services due to their age, ethnicity/race, national origin, sex, gender identity or expression, sexual orientation, disability, religion, or socio-economic status.

 To see completed trainings, click here.